a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 From Interstate 91:

-Take exit 25 (if coming from the south) or exit 26 (if coming from the north) to Route 9 east.
+Take Exit 25 (if coming from the south) or Exit 26 (if coming from the north) to Route 9 east.
 Take Route 9 east approximately five miles through Hadley to the Amherst town limit.
 Proceed up a long hill.
 At top of hill, turn left at traffic light onto South Pleasant Street.
 Turn right at next light onto Main Street.
 The Museum is 3/10 of a mile ahead on the left.

 From the Boston area: